mypiaware/virtual-radar-server-installation/README.md

 #### CustomContent/CustomInjectedFiles

 VRS webpage files simply can not be removed or edited in any way, otherwise VRS will not start.
 However, it is possible to make small additions (also known as "injections") to the HTML files used by VRS found in the `Installation/Web` directory and any possible subdirectories.
 The Custom Content Plugin is a tool to allow such injections, and the Custom Content Plugin will utilize files in this `CustomInjectedFiles` directory.
 This directory can contain files with HTML code to be injected into any existing VRS HTML file.
 By default, an `Announcement.html` file is already created in this directory to be injected into both the `Installation/Web/desktop.html` and `Installation/Web/mobile.html` files.
 This `Announcement.html` file may be used to produce a small announcement bar at the top of the VRS webpage.
 This could be useful to make an announcement that the server will be under maintenance for a short amount of time, for example.
-Although it is highly unlikely this `Announcement.html` will be utilized by the average user, it does provide a decent example to the novice user of how the Custom Content Plugin utilizes the Custom Injected Files.
+Although it is highly unlikely this `Announcement.html` will ever be utilized by the average user, the real reason for this option is to provide a decent example to the novice user of how the Custom Content Plugin utilizes the Custom Injected Files.
 [More info](http://www.virtualradarserver.co.uk/Documentation/CustomContent/Default.aspx#inject-file)

 #### CustomContent/CustomWebFiles